Kabelkim/Nanoscience-MSc/README.md

 ![image](https://github.com/Kabelkim/Nanoscience-MSc/assets/65853425/383d9278-3008-4f4a-ad05-85883782259c)
 # Adsorption energy calculated with DFT
 Welcome to this Github repository, describing the algorithms and storing the Python code used to generate data in Joakim Lajer's master project.
+Which can be found in [CODE](https://github.com/Kabelkim/Nanoscience-MSc/tree/main/Python%20code).

 ## What is DFT?
 Density Functional Theory (DFT) is a quantum mechanical method used to study the electronic structure of atoms, molecules, and solids.
 It provides a powerful approach to investigate various properties such as energy, structure, and bonding in materials.